Powerlearnproject/se-day1-assignment-barak33/README.md

 - Typically performed by a separate testing team to provide an unbiased evaluation.

 # Acceptance Testing
-Definition: Acceptance testing is the final level of testing performed to determine whether the software is ready for release.
+Acceptance testing is the final level of testing performed to determine whether the software is ready for release.
 It is usually conducted by the end-users or clients to ensure the software meets their needs and requirements.

 Importance:
 - Confirms that the software meets the business requirements and is ready for deployment.